microsounds/atelier/readme.md

 ## Termux for Android
 Single-user shell environment should work as expected on Termux without root access or changes to `$PREFIX/etc` with several caveats described below.

 Post-install scripts make the following adjustments statically for existing scripts.
+These adjustments will also be saved as a diff patch in `~/.termux/diff.patch` in case these changes are overwritten with `git`.

+### `Termux:Widget`
+Scripts in [`~/.shortcuts`](.shortcuts) are meant for use with `Termux:Widget` which can be found wherever you got Termux.
+This is an optional add-on to Termux that lets you launch foreground or background scripts from an Android homescreen widget.
+See the [project page](https://github.com/termux/termux-widget) for documentation and environment notes, it's important to note that scripts launched this way do not source `~/.profile` or `~/.bashrc` like they would running from a Termux instance.

+You must give Termux permission to display over other apps via `Settings > Apps > Display over other apps` for this add-on to work properly.

 ### Standard file descriptors
 Shell scripts on Android systems without root access have no access to standard file descriptors `/dev/std{in,out,err}`, use `/proc/self/fd/{0,1,2}` instead.